freakingrocky/MLStanfordOnlineCoursera/README.md

 # Hey!
 This was a fun course.
-I loved how much importance was given to the intuition behind the algorithms and the importance given to actul use of these algorithms.
+I loved how much importance was given to the intuition behind the algorithms and to the actual use of these algorithms.

 [Course Link](https://www.coursera.org/learn/machine-learning)